vegaprotocol/specs/protocol/0068-VCBS-validators_chosen_by_stake.md

 Once (if) the ethereum multisig contract supports validator weights the vega node will watch for Ethereum events announcing the weight changing.
 Thus for each validator that is on the multisig contract it will know the validator score (weight) the ethereum multisig is using.

-We will have `network.numberEthMultisigSigners` represented on the multisig (currently `13`) but this could change.
+We will have `network.validators.multisig.numberOfSigners` represented on the multisig (currently `13`) but this could change.

 In the reward calculation for the top `network.numberMultisigSigners` by `validator_score` (as seen on VEGA) use `min(validator_score, ethereum_multisig_weight)` when calculating the final reward with `0` for those who are in the top `network.numberMultisigSigners` by score but *not* on the multisig contract.